-Assessment & Evaluation: Student evaluation is based on exams, assignments, reviews and class participation.
+Assessment & Evaluation: Student evaluation is based on exams, assignments, reviews, seminars and class participation.
 The grade allocation is as follows:

-Continuous Internal A ssessment : 25 Marks End-Semester Exam: 75 Marks

-3 hour test for 75 Assignments and Seminars Three Hour examination for 75

-marks and then is for 10 Marks Marks.

-converted to 15
+Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks 3 hour tests for Assignments, reviews and Three Hour examination on the 75 marks and Seminars for 10 Marks whole syllabus for 75 Marks. converted to 15 marks

-marks